cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 ### `AgentMessageReply`

-Reply message for the `OnMessage` function.
+Reply message for the `OnMessage` procedure.

 ```protobuf
 message AgentMessageReply {}